streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

         OK
         ```

-    2. At the terminal window, run `pulsar-consumer.py` and you can see the following output:
+    2. At the terminal window, run the script `pulsar-consumer.py` and you can see the following output:

         ```$xslt
         'eceived message: 'hello